davidde/notes/sql/postgres.md

 To login to the sams database, or:
 $ `psql -U postgres -d sams`
 to login to the sams database as root user postgres.

+7. PSQL Commands:
+\l: list all databases
+\c database: connect to 'database'
+\dt: show all tables in the current database
+\d table_name: show all columns in the table